-Note: CME scholarships may be combined with other University of Mississippi or external awards up to the total cost of attendance.
+Note: CME scholarships may be combined with other University of Mississippi or external awards for the total cost of attendance.
 All scholarships offered through the University of Mississippi can be viewed on the UM Office of Financial Aid website.

-Our most prestigious scholarship, the Toyota-Haley Barbour Scholarship is available up to the amount of $8,000 per year.
+Our most prestigious scholarship, the Toyota-Haley Barbour Scholarship, is available for up to $8,000 per year.
 This highly competitive scholarship is selected during the admission process and can be continued for eight semesters, maximum of $32,000 per student.

-Deadline for the CME scholarship and admission application is Jan.
-5, 2021.
+The deadline for the CME scholarship and admission application is Jan.
+5, 2023.